DebanshuSaha/TAI-IP-1/README.md

 <br>
 Data source link : https://github.com/CSSEGISandData/COVID-19
 <br>
 I had analysed trends and patterns related to the Covid-19 pandemic,visualized the daily cases, deaths, and recoveries over time.
 Compare the statistics across different countries or regions using POWER BI and created a global and an india specific dashboard.
 <br>
-Hopw you will like it
+Hope you will like it .